5 Personal Skills Introverts Have Mastered That You Need To Be Successful

-Introverts make very good listeners, in part because we are not seeking the social spotlight.
+Introverts make very good listeners, partly because we are not seeking the social spotlight.

-Listening is the foundation for strong network relationships and deep understanding of customers.
+Listening is the foundation for strong network relationships and a deep understanding of customers.

 Giving total attention and deep listening positions introverts to deliver the goods, services, and information people really want and need.